 The statement of activities presents information showing how the CRA's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flow.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.